Semistable abelian varieties over $\mathbb{Q}$ with bad reduction at 19 only: an overview of the Fontaine--Schoof strategy: The Fontaine--Schoof classification strategy

 \begin{proposition} Let $p$ and $\ell$ be primes.
-Suppose $C$ is an étale group scheme belonging to $\mathcal{C}_{p, \ell}$ with a filtration of subgroup schemes such that every successive quotient is isomorphic to $\underline{\ZZ/\ell \ZZ}$.
+Suppose $C$ is an étale group scheme belonging to $\mathcal{C}_{p, \ell}$ with a filtration of closed finite flat subgroup schemes such that every successive quotient is isomorphic to $\underline{\ZZ/\ell \ZZ}$.
 Then $\QQ(C)/\QQ$ is an extension of degree a power of $\ell$, unramified outside of $p$. \end{proposition}